jaqmol/teth/README.md

 Frontend library for the browser: minimalist, functional, reactive, pattern matching, single immutable state tree.
 Teth-based applications are written in **T**, a JavaScript-DSL.

+## Why?

+Object-orientation and type correctness alone do not guarantee program correctness.
+Alternatives fail to make substantial contributions to fight complexity- and robustness-problems.

+> "Static Types Give You a False Sense of Security" — Eric Elliot, [The Shocking Secret About Static Types](https://medium.com/javascript-scene/the-shocking-secret-about-static-types-514d39bf30a3)

+> “Whilst not conclusive, the lack of evidence in the charts that more advanced type languages are going to save us from writing bugs is very disturbing.” — Daniel Lebrero, [The broken promise of static typing](https://labs.ig.com/static-typing-promise)

+`Teth` takes a different path by simplifying the complex and providing affordance to omit the potentially harmful:
+- Test Driven Development
+- Entry Conditions
+- State Changes Without Side-Effects

 ## T

-A functional domain specific language in JavaScript.
-A minimal set of enhancements concerning pattern matching and message passing.
-Business logic in T is express in functional style; data models, messages and entry conditions are expressed as object literals.
+A minimal functional set of enhancements to JavaScript forming a domain specific language: • pattern matching • message passing • asynchronicity • reactiveness.

+Code in T is expressed in functional style, messaging provides robustness, entry conditions minimize the need for conditionals and raise expressiveness.

 ##### compatible